mamba-org/quetz/plugins/quetz_sql_authenticator/README.md

 ## SQL Authenticator

-An authenticator that stores credentials as sha256-hashed values in a SQL database.
+An authenticator that stores credentials in a SQL database using passlib.
 Ships with CLI tools for CRUD operations on the credentials table.

 ### Dependencies